 If you have any questions or concerns, please contact us at 513-791-RAIL(7245) or firstname.lastname@example.org

-If you’ve realized you’ve left something on the train after leaving for the night, please don’t hesitate to call our office and leave a message.
+If you realized you’ve left something on the train after leaving for the night, please don’t hesitate to call our office and leave a message.
 We won’t be retrieving the message until Monday morning.
 Once the item has been confirmed that it was placed in our Lost & Found, you are more than welcomed to come back to the train the next Saturday between the hours of 4:45 pm and 5:45 pm to retrieve your item.
 If it is inconvenient for you to return to the train, then we would be happy to mail the item to you for the cost of Shipping and Handling.
-Shipping cost would be equal to charges incurred either from U.S.P.S. or U.P.S. and Handling cost would be an additional $12.00 to cover the cost of shipping materials and time.
+Shipping cost would be equal to charges incurred either from U.S.P.S. or U.P.S. and Handling cost would be an additional $10.00 to cover the cost of shipping materials and time.

 We shove the train down to the Theodore Berry Park and after sitting for ten minutes at the park, we will pull our train back to the boarding location.
 We reserve the right to alter our train route in the case of host railroad doing track work on the Oasis Line or if any other safety issues arise.

 We will travel between five and seven MPH on the way down during dinner and ten to twenty MPH on the way back, in accordance with restricted track speeds of which we must comply.